What’s the Deal with Executive Resume Branding?

 4. Don’t forget about the “personal” part of resume branding

-Generate chemistry by touching on your personality and brand attributes – who you are, how you operate, what you’re passionate about, your leadership and management style, what you’re like to work with.
+Generate chemistry by touching on your personality and personal attributes – who you are, what you’re passionate about doing at work, your leadership and management style, what you’re like to work with.

 6. Bring forward other pertinent information